-First Mate: DAVID SHILTON
+Mate/Steward: DAVID SHILTON

 David Shilton, affectionately called “Naval” by his friends, grew up in the coastal town of Knysna, South Africa, in the district aptly named Eden.
 With spectacularly beautiful and consistently perfect weather, conditions are ideal for year around boating and watersports activities.
 Naval started sailing as a schoolboy, competitive dinghy sailing, canoeing, and excelling at rugby.
 The year the school Principal wrote a report that stated “David is the backbone of the rugby team” was one of his proudest moments.

 However, Naval’s acknowledgement as a team anchor was just one of many accolades.
 In 2007, 2008 and 2009, he won various men’s single-handed sailing championships.
 This perfect candidate for the Navy joined up after finishing school, studied seamanship and trained as a diver.
 He represented the Navy in two world championships and sailed the Cape to Rio Race 2011 as the Watch Captain for the navy yacht.

 Naval went on to work as a commercial diver, a skipper, a guide, and a captain on passenger and charter yachts.
 He completed numerous ocean crossings and has extensive experience in worldwide racing.
 When he is not at the helm in a professional capacity he is usually found out in his own boat, fishing, skiing, diving, tubing, or just cruising around.
 He is elated to be part of the crew aboard SKIMMER and sums up, “I have always loved boats.
 Sailing as a sport has always been my passion.
 Yachting as a career just came naturally.”